jamespjh/carpentry-forum/mountains.md

 Some notes about mountains
 ==========================

-The highest mountain in Scotlan is Ben Nevis
+The highest mountain in Scotland is Ben Nevis
 The highest mountain in Wales is Yr Wyddfa
 The highest mountain in England is Scafell Pike